1. Cross the border into North Korea by foot

 5. Help local students with English lessons and cultural exchange

 During your time in both Hoeryong and Chongjin, we have the opportunity to visit two schools to meet with teachers and students for one-on-one discussions and even teach a class!
 This is a fantastic opportunity for students to not only speak with native English speakers from all over the world and practice their spoken English but a fascinating insight into the minds of the next generation of Koreans and an opportunity to speak with young Koreans and teachers about their lives and interests.

 6. See “the real” North Korea

 Unlike most parts of the country, photo restrictions in the North East are a little more strict, with photography currently prohibited from the bus window.
-That being said, this is an opportunity to step away from the camera lens and truly experience “the real” North Korea, off-the-beaten track.
-This is quite literally “the real deal” and an eye-opening insight to what life is like for many outside of the capital and major cities.
+That being said, this is an opportunity to step away from the camera lens and truly experience “the real” North Korea, off-the-beaten-track.
+This is quite literally “the real deal” and an eye-opening insight into what life is like for many outside of the capital and major cities.

 7. Fly domestically with Air Koryo

 Once the first leg of your DPRK adventure in North Hamgyong Province is over, head down to Orang airport and board a Tupolev 154 to Pyongyang to be one of few to fly domestically and internally within the DPRK.
 In just over one hour’s time, you’ll be arriving in the big city lights of Pyongyang, a stark contrast to the North Hamgyong Province.
 Be sure to check out the unique and very atmospheric ‘business lounge’ at Orang airport too.